paulcodr/macbackup/README.md

 In case you are using a USB stick to copy files between 2 different Macs, make sure the USB drive is partitioned with 'Mac OS Extended (Journaled)' or ExFAT.
 DO not use MS-DOS (FAT) partitioned USB drive.
 MS-DOS FAT formatted drive cannot store files bigger than 4G.

+# What folders are tarred by the script
+In your macOS's home directory are these folders that you normally would want to copy to your new Mac.
+Desktop
+Documents
+Downloads
+Library \*
+Movies
+Music
+Pictures
+Public \*
+Sites \*

 # How to run script

 > In this example, the script was executed on Nov 5, 2016, hence files/folder name is created with '\*\_2016_11_05'.